syncfusion-content/javascript-docs/js/Schedule/customization.md

 ## Query cell info

-It is possible to customize the scheduler DOM element in that scheduler using [queryCellInfo ](/js/api/ejschedule#events:appointmentwindowopen) event.
-There are several main things that we can customize through query cell info event.
+It is possible to format and customize almost every child elements of scheduler such as work cells, header cells, time cells and so on using [queryCellInfo ](/js/api/ejschedule#events:appointmentwindowopen) event.

-* Work cell
-* Month cell
-* All day cell
-* Appointment
-* Time cells
-* Date header cells
-* Resource header cell
-* Agenda time cell
-* Agenda resource cell
-* Agenda date cell
-* Agenda event cell

 The following code snippet shows how to customize the appointment and work cells based on the query cell info event.